ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

  6) Retroarch.pak - launches Retroarch with no core/content loaded, so you can mess with settings.
  7) 2048.pak - that one game where you smush powers of 2 together.
 It's already there buried in the stock firmware... might as well make it accessible.
  8) Arcade Detailed View.pak - toggles the names of your VARCADE games from their simplified names, to their full descriptions with parenthetical information (such as version number or publisher), to their bare filenames, and back again.
 Note that this tool will change its name to whatever view it will set the arcade titles to.
- 9) Splore.pak (and associated stock OS apps) - gives full access to Splore, which is Pico-8's lovely native launcher and uber-addictive free game store. (see "Installing Pico-8 section)
-10) Clear Recently Played.pak - clears your Recently Played list in MinUI.
+ 9) Clear Recently Played.pak - clears your Recently Played list in MinUI.

  ####################